-From the library the parade wended through downtown and then to the public square between the 1899 Texas & Pacific station and the 1902 Texas & Pacific freight station at Main and Lancaster streets.
+From the library the parade wended through downtown and then to the public square between the 1899 Texas & Pacific station and the 1902 Texas & Pacific freight office at Main and Lancaster streets.
 (Photo from DeGolyer Library, SMU.)

 That afternoon the Telegram printed the entire text of Roosevelt’s speech.

 In an editorial the Telegram also waxed ecstatic over the president’s visit: “. . . he must have gone away from Fort Worth a much bigger and broader man than he was when he came into the state.”

 Before leaving town Roosevelt gave a brief speech from the back of his train at the station.
 The long train sheds were just east of the depot.
 (Photos from University of Texas at Arlington Library.)